Tamara O'Neil, Author, Speaker, Disruption, Resilience, & Leadership Expert on Influential Women

 About Tamara

-Tamara is an accomplished hospitality executive, leadership strategist, and author with more than 25 years of experience leading high-performing teams and award-winning hotels.
-Throughout her career, she has advanced from waiting tables to serving as a Vice President and Regional General Manager, earning prestigious honors including General Manager of the Year while leading multiple Hotel of the Year properties.
-Her expertise spans operations, organizational leadership, talent development, and creating cultures of excellence that drive both exceptional guest experiences and sustainable business results.
+Tamara is a Disruption, Resilience, & Leadership Expert, organizational strategist, and author with more than 30 years of experience leading high-performing teams and organizations, including award-winning hospitality operations.
+Throughout her career, she advanced from waiting tables to serving as a Vice President and Regional General Manager, earning prestigious honors including Director of Sales of the Year and General Manager of the Year.
+Under her leadership, teams achieved recognition through multiple Hotel of the Year awards, Most Improved Hotel of the Year honors, and Financial Performance awards.
+Her expertise spans operations, sales & revenue, organizational leadership, talent development, and the creation of cultures of excellence that drive both exceptional human and business outcomes.

 Following the profound loss of her husband, Tamara transformed personal adversity into a mission to help others lead through life's most difficult moments.
-She is the author of Who Holds the Leader and the creator of the CARE Model, a practical leadership framework designed to help organizations navigate grief, disruption, and change while maintaining resilience, compassion, and operational excellence.
-Her work equips leaders to support their teams through uncertainty without sacrificing performance or organizational success.
+She is the author of Who Holds the Leader? and the creator of the CARE Model©, a practical leadership framework designed to help organizations navigate grief, disruption, and profound human disruption while maintaining resilience, compassion, and operational excellence.

-Today, Tamara partners with organizations to develop resilient leaders, strengthen workplace culture, and build environments where both people and performance can thrive.
-Her leadership philosophy is rooted in servant leadership, authenticity, resilience, and accountability, empowering leaders to navigate change with confidence while fostering workplaces where employees feel supported, valued, and inspired to achieve their best.
+Today, Tamara partners with organizations to develop resilient leaders, strengthen workplace cultures, and build environments where both people and performance can thrive.
+Her leadership philosophy is rooted in accountability, authenticity, servant leadership, and resilience, demonstrating that support and humanity are not a departure from organizational performance but a foundation for sustaining it.

 Her Interview